Dhrish96/dataviz_final_project/README.md

 ### Moving Forward

 _As a beginner studying Data visualization, I learnt a lot regarding the design principles, ggplot, grammar of graphics, spatial visualization, interactive plots, reproducible research etc and it helped me improve my coding skills.
-I intend to keep learning and practising on different datasetsmoving forward_
+I intend to keep learning and practising on different datasets moving forward_